sidd0128/DynamicCards/README.md

        setCards(newCards);
    };
    ```
-   - Removes a card based on its index.
+   - Removes a card at the specified index.

 5. **Update Card:**
    ```tsx